TeamChallengeG2/SegmentationMRI/README.md

 Describe dataset.
 Modality and T2 weighted etc. Gaps.
 Patient info.
 Source.
 Physical spacings.
 Dimensions.
 Annotation anatomical boundaries (our definition).
 Mention 3D slicer.
 ### Data preprocessing, augmentation and splitting
+Normaliztion or not?
+Since we only have MRI data for 38 patients, we use the Scipy package for data augmentation.
+SciPy ndimage submodule is dedicated to n-dimensional image processing.
+We implement a small geometric transformation--a random rotation in the range of -10 to 10 degree (same angle for the originial image and the mask).
+After augmentation, we get a dataset that is twice the size of the original dataset, half of which is the original dataset and the other half rotated by a random angle.
 Small geometric transformation: rotation 10 deg.
 Resampling due to Unet.
 Physical spacings.

 ### 3D U-net architecture